ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## Markdown {#markdown}

-You can export results using [Markdown](https://en.wikipedia.org/wiki/Markdown) format to use the output in `.md` files:
+You can export results using [Markdown](https://en.wikipedia.org/wiki/Markdown) format to generate output ready to be pasted into your `.md` files:

 ```sql
 SELECT